aditya-tiwariji/-Movie-Recommendation-Dashboard-using-Taipy-GUI/README.md

 🎬 Netflix Style Movie Recommendation Dashboard

 A Movie Recommendation Dashboard built using Taipy GUI and Python.
-This project demonstrates how interactive dashboards can be used to explore and analyze movie data.
+This project demonstrates how interactive dashboards can be used to explore movie datasets and help users quickly find movies based on their preferences.

-The system allows users to search movies, filter by genre, view top rated movies, and visualize ratings through charts.
+The application allows users to:

+🔎 Search movies

+🎭 Filter movies by genre

+⭐ View top rated movies

+📊 Visualize movie ratings using charts

+This project was developed as part of an academic assignment to demonstrate the capabilities of the Taipy GUI framework.

 📌 Problem Statement